Itangalo/Bot-Playtesting-Toolkit/README.md

 The idea is to have bot playtesting complementing human playtesting.
 Human time is precious.
 Computer clock cycles are cheap.
 Use human playtesters for the things computers can't do.

-## How do I use the Bot Playtesting Toolkit?

-Check out [the wiki](https://github.com/Itangalo/Bot-Playtesting-Toolkit/wiki).

 The Bot Playtesting Toolkit is written as a script for Google spreadsheet.
 This brings some limitations (such as maximum 30 seconds execution time), but lowers the threshold for getting started.
 You combine data in a spreadsheet with custom code, and can either get game statistics in the script log or output to the spreadsheet.

-Some features of the Bot Playtesting Toolkit:

-* All code you write is kept in a "module".
-This makes it easier to update the main program when updates are available.
-It will also make it easier to compare different versions of your game, by having them in different modules.
-* There are functions for easily reading data from the spreadsheet, for example for creating decks, complex player data or information about tracks or board spaces.
-* When cards, spaces or other components (such as purchaseable items) causes special effects, the framework has built-in support for adding "resolvers".
-These are function names specified in the spreadsheet, which can be easily accessed in code (for example by calling ``card.resolve()``).
-* Agents (the toolkit's name for players) have _strategies_.
-Whenever decisions needs to be made, ``agent.consultStrategy()`` calls any specified method in the agent's strategy.
-This allows separating code for each decision in the game, and also allows agents to shift strategies if need arises.
-* The toolkit provides an overall flow of the game, and calls the module to alter the game state before each game is started, and during each round.
-It also asks the module whether the game is over or not.
-When it is over, the toolkit asks which data should be saved and presented in statistics.
-* The toolkit runs as many iterations of the game as you wish, and then prints data for the results.
-The data is presented with averages, percentile values and a bit more.
-* The toolkit also contains handy logging functionality, with time logging during execution as an extra option.

-## How can I get started?
+## How do I use the Bot Playtesting Toolkit?

-The Bot Playtesting Toolkit is not yet released for public use, but it is coming.
-With video guides and more.
+Check out [the wiki](https://github.com/Itangalo/Bot-Playtesting-Toolkit/wiki).

-To be sure to be notified when there is more to get, either subscribe to this repository here on GitHub or follow [my blog](https://creatingboardgames.wordpress.com/).
+BPT is under development.
+To be sure to be notified about new stuff, either subscribe to this repository here on GitHub or follow [my blog](https://creatingboardgames.wordpress.com/).